twolfson/if-i-were-to-build-a-startup-web-app/explorations/3-django-server-react-ui/README.md

 It's painful because:

 - React is performing an HTML `<form>` submission to Django Allauth (by design)
-- Django would render with tokens/objects in the `<head>` for React to pick up (e.g. CSRF token, validation errors)
+- Django would render with tokens/objects in the `<head>` for React to pick up (e.g. CSRF token, validation errors, field values to refill for inputs)
 - Then React would need to properly handle these on a case by case basis
 - It's a lot of work and rebuilding for something we prefer to cheap or batteries included!

-TODO: Django Allauth does seem to support many XHR responses, so maybe that greatly simplifies things? https://github.com/pennersr/django-allauth/blob/0.57.0/allauth/account/views.py#L61-L73
+- Django Allauth does seem to support many XHR responses, https://github.com/pennersr/django-allauth/blob/0.57.0/allauth/account/views.py#L61-L73
+- but that doesn't discount the additional wiring/handling work for every new form being built

+- It's prob unwise to start with the model, but maybe can be something to work towards (e.g. land on consistent UI eventually)

 ## Getting Started
 To set up this repo, install the following dependencies: